Table of contents

 HTML <video> Tag

-Syntax of the <video> Tag
+Syntax of the Video Tag

 <video controls>

-<source src="video.mp4" type="video/mp4">
+<source src="movie.mp4" type="video/mp4">

 Your browser does not support the video tag.